foundry-rs/book/src/reference/forge/forge-build.md

 It is also important to set a proper timeout (given in milliseconds), since the default time given to the underlying solvers may not be enough.
 If no verification targets are given, only assertions will be checked.

-The model checker will run when `forge build` is invoked, and will show findings as warnings if any.
+The model checker will run when `spark build` is invoked, and will show findings as warnings if any.

 ### OPTIONS